goldilock-zone/ShrobObsidian/Code/Functional Programming/- Introduction.md

 Functional programming encourages you to think in terms of functions, transformations, and mathematical abstractions, which can lead to more elegant and reusable code.

 # More involved examples
-Certainly, let's explore a more complicated example involving functional programming and abstraction.
-We'll use a common example involving a list of people and various data manipulations.
-In this example, we'll pseudocode and use mathematical functions to find the average age of all adults in a list of people.

 **Pseudocode Example:**

 Suppose we have a list of people, where each person is represented as a dictionary with attributes like name, age, and whether they are adults.